noda/selfhost-service-skeleton/README.md

 - `services/__init__.py`: Init file for the services module.
 - `apps/routes.py`: URL routes exposed via HTTP.

-Import the function(s) you've created in the `services/__init__.py` file.
+Import the function(s) you've created from the `services/__init__.py` file to the scope of the `app/routes.py` file.
 Then in the `apps/routes.py` file, declare the endpoints you want for your tasks, along with any code required to parse the request into arguments that you can pass along to your function(s).

 Once again, take a look at `apps/services/sleep.py` and `apps/routes.py` for details about how to do this.